 Anton’s Weekly Digest of International Law: “This Digest is designed as a current awareness tool for international law scholars and practitioners.
-The Digest draws on independent research together with information gleaned from the RSS feeds of a host of international law publishers, law libraries, and blogs to provide as a complete a picture as possible of international law scholarship and news on a weekly basis.” maintained by legal academic Donald K Anton.
+The Digest draws on independent research together with information gleaned from the RSS feeds of a host of international law publishers, law libraries, and blogs to provide as a complete a picture as possible of international law scholarship and news on a weekly basis.” maintained by legal academic Donald K Anton (in hiatus for 2014).

-International Law RoundUp: Developments in International law, maintained by legal academic Donald K Anton.
+International Law RoundUp: Developments in International law, maintained by legal academic Donald K Anton (on hiatus for 2014).

 Alternative Law Journal: The Alternative Law Journal is “an Australian, refereed law journal focusing on social justice, human rights and law reform and critique of the legal system.”
 Down Under All Over regularly updates law reform and legal developments from across Australia.